-

 - Culture: "mettez-vous en scène" Festival off the Aix campus

-- Social: financing of a student hostel at the Institut National Supérieur du Professorat et de l'Education (INSPE)
+- Social: funding for a student hostel at the Institut National Supérieur du Professorat et de l'Education (INSPE)

 - Eco-citizen: Participatory bicycle repair workshop on the Schuman site.